“It’s for my retiuhment,” exclaimed a gentleman as he set down his black leather bag and extended his hand.

 “No failiuh to thrive,” he chuckled, “after a hundred and fifteen yeahs.”

 I looked over his shoulder at a long table held a large group of sunburned men who punctuated their high spirits with an occasional obscenity.
 “Golfers,” I said to myself.
 With a little fumbling I hoisted the ol’ ‘Spex into an eye-socket, then made out the words on a few of their caps: “Myrtle Beach.”
 Then I panned the instrument to a table near them where a businesslike woman sat typing, unperturbed by the disorder, and read her name plate: “Miss Keith.”

 A basket of rolls dared me to steal one.
 Now out of the corner of my eye I glimpsed a gent who wore a uniform as gray as his skin; he held a rifle upright in one hand and a canteen in the other as he sipped under a mustache.
 I was trying to remember where I had seen him when Doc Gibbs passed in front of me to apply his stethoscope to the chest of an attractive woman; she wore a black veil and bright pink earrings that matched the rounded top of her black-brimmed hat.

-“Thanks.”
-Now I was charmed by the a woman singing, a lilt that drew my gaze toward the massive stone fireplace.
-I would recognize this creature anywhere, even without the protective eyewear that hung from her chair, which took up a corner so that her great, folded wings could press aside against two walls.
+Then I heard another woman’s voice.
+Singing, her lilt drew my gaze toward the massive stone fireplace, where her chair took up a corner so that her great, folded wings could press against two walls.
+From the chair hung a pair of goggles.
 Her boots could be glimpsed under the table, which I soon reached.
-Her eyes lit up as she recognized me, and as I bent over to hug her, and I almost dropped a few tears of relief at her safety.
+Her eyes lit up as she recognized me.
+As I bent over to hug her, I almost dropped a few tears of relief at her safety.
 “Unfaith!
 Welcome back to Floyd County!”